bobnet/Mathematical-Models/README.md

 Mathematical-Models
 ===================

-OpenSCAD and PovRAY scripts to generate objects.
+OpenSCAD and POV-Ray scripts to generate objects.